 - Healthcare Leadership and Human Resources: This course develops students’ healthcare-focused HR competencies.
 Along the way students will learn about organizational behavior, change management, strategic workforce planning, conflict resolution and negotiation—all through the lens a healthcare provider.

-Both of these programs at Rasmussen College are offered in an online competency-based education format that places an emphasis on applied, practical learning.
+Both of these programs at Rasmussen University are offered in an online competency-based education format that places an emphasis on applied, practical learning.
 Often, students learn best by doing, so coursework may involve projects like developing and proposing a public health program, or creating a working financial budget that supports improved patient and business outcomes.

 MPH vs. MHA: Related career outcomes